-As we reach Kangerlussuaq, your expedition comes to an end.
-After debarkation, you will be able to enjoy a final excursion to the Greenland Ice Sheet.
+As we reach Kangerlussuaq, your expedition aboard the MS Fram comes to a close.
+After disembarkation, you will join a final excursion towards the Greenland Ice Cap, to the Reindeer Glacier.
 This vast icy wasteland stretches 1,500 miles north and reaches heights of up to 3,200 metres above sea level.
-The road to the edge of the Ice Sheet boasts beautiful natural scenery ranging from Arctic desert and tundra, with low growing shrubs, to hilly terrain, offering breath-taking views over the landscape.
-You will be transferred to the airport for your flight to Copenhagen which departs late in the evening.
+The road to the edge of the Ice Sheet boasts beautiful natural scenery, ranging from Arctic desert and tundra with Iow growing shrubs, to hilly terrain offering breathtaking views over the landscape.
+Enjoy a barbecue meal before we transfer you to the airport for your late evening flight to Copenhagen.

-DAY 18 - Copenhagen
+DAY 17 - Visit stylish Copenhagen

-You arrive in the Danish capital early in the morning and may even have the time to explore wonderful Copenhagen, before your onward flight home.
+You arrive in the Danish capital early in the morning and may even have the time to explore wonderful Copenhagen, before you head home.